qqyfly/dotfiles_and_scripts/README.md

 # Dotfiles and scripts
-This project mainly focus on providing Dotfiles and other scripts incase of reinstall Linux Desktop or VPS.
+This project mainly focus on providing Dotfiles and other scripts in the case of reinstall Linux Desktop or VPS.

 ## Structure